Crossover (2006 film): Plot

 Days later, Cruise and Vanessa go out to dinner where she reveals she is pregnant, which excites Cruise.
 Vaughn arrives and unsuccessfully tries to convince Cruise to join the NBA, while Vanessa secretly agrees.

 While in Los Angeles, Tech is performing in a commercial that he was offered from a casting director.
 After the shoot is done, one of the workers tells Tech that he is not going to be in the commercial and that the work he did was simply stunt-double work.
 Vanessa and Cruise have lunch where Cruise proposes to Vanessa and out of excitement, she asks him if he is going to play in the NBA.
 Cruise tells Vanessa the true reason why he would rather be a doctor.
-The night Cruise's mother dies, a doctor at the hospital recognized him and said how he loved watching Cruise play basketball.
-Cruise laments the doctor's lack of concern over Cruise's mother, and believes basketball is no longer as important to him.
+The night Cruise's mother died, a doctor at the hospital recognized him and said how he loved watching Cruise play basketball.
+Cruise laments the doctor's lack of concern over Cruise's mother, and says that after that night of his mother's death, basketball stopped being important to him.
 Vanessa reminds Cruise that Vaughn will tell the media that Cruise played in one of his illegal basketball games.
 But Cruise reminds her that since he didn't play for money, Vaughn wouldn't gain anything from telling.

 Back at their hotel, Tech is still frustrated that he won't be in the commercial.
-He gets into an argument with Eboni, leading to her slapping Tech.
+He gets into an argument with Eboni, accusing her of not really liking him and only using him because he offered her a trip to Los Angeles.
+Eboni slaps Tech and tells him that she actually does like him.
 Cruise and Vanessa arrive and start arguing with Tech, which ends with Vanessa telling Tech that the only reason he is friends with Cruise is out of jealousy.
 It is revealed that Tech was sent to jail for 4 months because when he and Cruise were at a party, Cruise drunkenly assaulted a wealthy man.
 Tech took the blame for Cruise and went to jail instead.
-In the present, Tech then leaves by himself to go back to Detroit.
+Tech then returns to Detroit on his own without Cruise, Vanessa and Eboni.